omeps/robo_soccer/README.md

-Use main.py to run
+Use '''main.py''' to run

-Requires dynamixel_sdk
+Requires '''dynamixel_sdk'''